darkworldchamp/ETH-AVAX_module3/README.md

 #### Burning Tokens

 - Call the `burn` function to burn your own tokens.
-- Call the `burnFrom` function to burn tokens from another address, ensuring you have the necessary allowance.
+- Call the `transfer tokens` function to transfer tokens from user address to another, ensuring you have sufficient tokens.

 ## Development